sysnasri/snapp/openstack-server-init/README.md

 What I am going to do is initiating 3 instances on top of openstack and their associate playbooks are stored in this folder.

+You need to install openstacksdk

+    pip install ansible openstacksdk

 For proof of concept vault password is: 6056071